zigzagcai/DeepSeekV3/README.md

 # Efficient DeepSeekV3 HuggingFace Modeling

-For study purpose, we refined original DeepSeekV3 HuggingFace modeling (https://huggingface.co/deepseek-ai/DeepSeek-V3/blob/main/modeling_deepseek.py) to make it capable of training with `FSDP+EP` at scale, and might implement the missing part of the original modeling:
+For study purpose, we refined original DeepSeekV3 HuggingFace modeling (https://huggingface.co/deepseek-ai/DeepSeek-V3/blob/main/modeling_deepseek.py) to make it capable of training with `FSDP+EP` at scale (Minimum requirement of 256x A100/H100 GPUs is enough for full-size DeepSeek-V3 671B), and might implement the missing part of the original modeling:

 1. Multi Token Prediction;
 2. Auxiliary Free Load Balancing;